 College Campus Location Future Occupation Preparation Relevance Pensacola State College 1000 College Blvd.
-Pensacola, FL 32504 The impact of providing 7th-grade STEM camps will be to increase students' interest and propensity to participate in STEM career pathways in high school and to increase their analytical and abstract reasoning skills.
-Students will be tracked for three years after camp participation to measure STEM career academy participation.
-By providing Escambia County's only Commercial Driver Training, the industry's need for a certified, highly-skilled workforce will be addressed.
+Pensacola, FL 32504 By providing Escambia County's only Commercial Driver Training, the industry's need for a certified, highly-skilled workforce will be addressed.
 Triumph funding would allow PSC to increase its capacity to meet identified need of employers' for skilled IT professionals while growing the local IT economic sector.